 For improved chemical stability in topical formulations, most skincare products nowadays contain derivatives of Vitamin C, such as ascorbyl tetraisopalmitate, sodium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl glucoside, etc.

-However, given that they offer similar benefits and both target the same skin concerns, it would be logical that their combined use could, in a sense, enhance their effects.
+However, given that they offer similar benefits and target the same skin concerns, it would be logical that their combined use could, in a sense, enhance their effects.
 Indeed, scientists suggest combining them.
 Even though they provide the same advantages, niacinamide and vitamin C work in synergy through different biological mechanisms to exert their effects.
 They thus address skin issues from different angles and would therefore be complementary.

-It would therefore seemingly be relevant to combine these two active ingredients to enhance their effects on the concerns they address, without any skin reactions and without impacting their efficacy.
+It would therefore apparently be relevant to combine these two active ingredients to enhance their effects on the concerns they address, without skin reactions and without impacting their efficacy.
 Indeed, studies have shown that it is possible to safely mix them, whether together in the same formulation or in layers using different products, particularly as a solution to photoaging and irregular skin pigmentation.

-This blend of active ingredients has also demonstrated a reduction in the synthesis and content of melanin pigments in the skin by modulating the oxidative stress induced by UV radiation (antioxidant property), a primary mediator of the melanogenesis process, but also by inhibiting the degradation of collagen and elastin fibres by metalloproteinases.
+This blend of active ingredients has also demonstrated a reduction in the synthesis and content of melanin pigments in the skin by modulating the oxidative stress induced by UV radiation (antioxidant property), a primary mediator of the melanogenesis process, but also by inhibiting the degradation of collagen and elastin fibers by metalloproteinases.

 How can we best incorporate niacinamide and vitamin C into a skincare routine?